 Want to Know How a Specific Game Works with Proton Before You Buy it?

 Head over to ProtonDB.
 You can search by specific titles or explore games based on their popularity or rating.

 - Bronze has frequent crashes or performance issues.

 - Borked is broken or unplayable.

 Now it’s easier than ever to get into Linux gaming, and the tools that make it possible are getting better every day.
-In addition Valve is even going as far as proposing a number of Linux kernel patches to make it more game-friendly.
+In addition, Valve is even going as far as proposing several Linux kernel patches to make it more game-friendly.

 Proton delivers a more reliable experience playing even old Windows games using Wine than running it on Windows 10.
 Also, the DXVK library in Proton enables running games on Linux with native or even better performance.